tsunami416604/azure-docs.hu-hu/articles/storage-java-how-to-use-table-storage.md

 ## <a name="QueryProperties"> </a>How to: Query a subset of entity properties

 A query to a table can retrieve just a few properties from an entity.
 This technique, called projection, reduces bandwidth and can improve query performance, especially for large entities.
 The query in the following code uses the **select** method to return only the email addresses of entities in the table.
 The results are projected into a collection of **String** with the help of an **EntityResolver**, which does the type conversion on the entities returned from the server.
-You can learn more about projection in this [blog post][].
+You can learn more about projection in this [blog post][blog post].
 Note that projection is not supported on the local storage emulator, so this code runs only when using an account on the table service.

     try
     {